-Until you can receive a second negative test, you should practice strict social distancing and limit your interactions in Cordova.
-During this time, and throughout your stay if you have underlying health conditions, please take the necessary precautions including taking advantage of local curbside pickup and delivery options (view a full list at bit.ly/covidbizlist) and practicing frequent hand washing and use of PPE.
+All travelers are encouraged to practice basic social distancing with those outside their family/bubble.
+During this time, and throughout your stay if you have underlying health conditions, please take the necessary precautions including taking advantage of local curbside pickup and delivery options and practicing frequent hand washing and use of PPE.

 - Familiarize yourself with Cordova’s local face-covering rule (covid19.cityofcordova.net) and make sure you have one with you anytime you are out and about.

 - If you start to feel sick or experience symptoms while in Cordova, you should isolate yourself and get tested.
 Testing is available by appointment through both Cordova Community Health Center and Ilanka Health Center.
 Click links for contact info.

 We are so lucky in Cordova to have many wide-open spaces to enjoy.
 We hope you will take advantage of some of our amazing outdoor adventure options.
 While you’re in town, please enjoy our local businesses while adhering to social distancing and face-covering guidelines.

 For your own safety and that of our community, we appreciate your adherence to all current State of Alaska and CDC health guidelines.
 We are doing our part to safely reopen Alaska, and with your help, we can remain open and prospering.
 Feel free to reach out if you have any questions!
 You can find all kinds of info on Cordova’s COVID Dashboard at covid19.cityofcordova.net.
 There is also a COVID Information line at 907-424-INFO or an Automated Cordova COVID Update line at 907-424-WELL.